2000nickels/2000nickels.github.com/source/_posts/2012-10-05-a-cray-for-35-dollars.markdown

 1979 | CRAY 1 | 3.4

-So, the Raspberry Pi that you bought for $35 is the number-crunching equivalent of a Cray X-MP.
-Taken that is from 1984, but remember that today's $35 dollars is only $15 in 1984.
+So, the Raspberry Pi that I bought for $35 is the number-crunching equivalent of three Cray X-MP supercomputers.
+Not bad.